felixrlopezm/Udacity_Deep_Reinforcement_Learning/P2-Continuous_Control/REPORT.md

 ## Ideas for future work
 In my opinion, the smart agent built with the DDPG algorithm and tuned with the listed hyperparameters has little room for improvement.
 Therefore, it is worth considering whether another type of Deep Reinforcement Learning algorithm will have better performance in terms of stability of the learning process, speed of the learning process or maximum score of the trained agent.

-To that end, some alternative algorithm for continuous control tasks are:
+To that end, some alternative algorithms for continuous control tasks are:
 + [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf)
 + [Trust Region Policy Optimization (TRPO)](https://arxiv.org/pdf/1502.05477.pdf)
 + [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://openreview.net/pdf?id=SyZipzbCb)